-These progress measures differ in the types of information used, the complexity of the calculations, the feedback provided, and the ease with which they can be explained.
+These student growth models differ in the types of information used, the complexity of the calculations, the feedback provided, and the ease with which they can be explained.
 These factors are all important to consider when selecting a model for measuring student progress.

-DEVELOPMENT OF STAAR PROGRESS MEASURES
+DEVELOPMENT OF STAAR AND STAAR ALTERNATE 2 PROGRESS MEASURES

-As part of the development of STAAR progress measures, several factors were considered, including
+As part of the development of STAAR and STAAR Alternate 2 progress measures, several factors were considered, including

-- the suitability of different models for measuring student progress given the characteristics of the STAAR assessments. - the appropriateness of progress measures given the content relationships among STAAR assessments, - the usability of progress measures for accountability given federal and state requirements, and - the effectiveness of communicating progress measure results given various reporting options.
+- the suitability of different models for measuring student progress given the characteristics of the STAAR and STAAR Alternate 2 assessments, - the appropriateness of progress measures given the content relationships among STAAR and STAAR Alternate 2 assessments, - the usability of progress measures for accountability given federal and state requirements, and - the effectiveness of communicating progress measure results given various reporting options.

-Additionally, input was sought from a number of advisory groups with regard to the development of the STAAR progress measures.
+Additionally, input was sought from a number of advisory groups with regard to the development of the STAAR and STAAR Alternate 2 progress measures.
 Several options for progress measures were presented to the Texas Technical Advisory Committee (TTAC), a national group of educational measurement experts, who provided recommendations and guidance.
 Progress measures were also discussed with the Accountability Technical Advisory Committee (ATAC) and the Accountability Policy Advisory Committee (APAC), which are groups consisting of educators from various Texas campuses, districts, and education service centers (ESCs), as well as parents, higher education representatives, business leaders, and legislative representatives.
-Input from these groups was requested at several points during the development of progress measures for STAAR.
+Input from these groups was requested at several points during the development of progress measures for STAAR and STAAR Alternate 2.